 “Everyone needs a reason to get up in the morning, be it a job or walking the dog.
 That's what gets you going and the rest follows.”

-If you feel your work is meaningful, it can be one of the key factors that can influence your mental health.
-The World Health Organization says that the positive influences of meaningful work on your mental health come from a range of things like having something regular to do, connecting and working with others, and feeling good about contributing.
-(Source)
+Other studies show that feeling like your work is meaningful can be one of the key factors that influence your mental health.
+This comes from having something regular to do, connecting and working with others, and feeling good about contributing.2